ElektraInitiative/libelektra/doc/Git.md

-git checkout -b     # Create a new local branch based on the current branch git pull            # Pull changes from the current remote branch git push            # Push changes to the current remote branch
+git checkout -b     # Create a new local branch based on the current branch git pull            # Pull changes from the current remote branch git push            # Push changes to the current remote branch git stash           # Puts all changes in an dirty wirkling directory aside git stash apply     # Reapplies stashed changes on the current branch
 ```

 ## Installation